 The November 11, 2025 cruise on the Azamara Journey departs from Barcelona, Spain.
-On this 11 Night Spain: Barcelona Malaga & Seville (Barcelona To Lisbon) sailing, the ship will visit a total of 9 different cruise port destinations, including its departure port.
+On this 11 Night Spain: Barcelona Malaga & Seville (Barcelona To Lisbon) sailing, the ship will visit a total of 9 cruise port destinations, including its departure port.
 The Azamara Journey sets sail on Tuesday, Nov 11th and returns on Saturday, Nov 22nd.

 Use the buttons below to toggle between cabin types.